KingRazgriz/CS-305/README.md

 Showcasing to Future Employers

-The development of the Spring API with checksum generation is a standout example of my skills in security, Spring, and general coding, making it ideal to present to potential employers.
+The most comprehensive example of my work from this assignment is the development of the Spring API that involved generating a checksum.
+This task demonstrated my proficiency in Spring, security practices, and overall coding skills, making it an ideal project to showcase to future employers.